BeckyRushton/todo-tech-test/README.md

 Main elements to complete:

-- Public github and published page
+- Public github and published page - react on github pages - done
-- Mobile first (320px-450px)
+- Mobile first (320px-450px) - done
 - An input box that adds to do items to the main container when + button is pressed
 - When task is completed and user clickes on list item, it checks the box and puts a line through the text
 - A bin icon on the list item that removed the item from the list